How to Support Your Student

 Electronics / Electrical Appliances

 Electricity voltage and plug sizes vary around the world.
 Consider buying electrical appliances upon arrival, substituting with battery operated, or in some cases doing without.
 Alternatively the student can buy converters and adapters for existing appliances before departure.
-They are available at travel, hardware or stores such as Target or Wal-Mart.
+They are typically available at Target, Wal-Mart, and Amazon.

 Laptops